k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 The [INSIGHT Data Science Fellows Program](https://www.insightdatascience.com) helps recent PhDs and Postdocs to find a prestigious job as data scientists in the industry.
 I applied for the fellowship twice, made it to interviews, but was rejected.
 So I was really curious about who are these top 'quants' and were they landed a job.
 I scraped the data from the INSIGHT website and did some quick EDA.

-{% include figure image_path="/assets/images/posts/insight-data-science.png" alt="this is a placeholder image" caption="INSIGHT Data Science" %}
+{% include figure image_path="/assets/images/posts/insight-data-science.png" alt="Insight Data Science webpage" caption="INSIGHT Data Science" %}